Frequently Asked Questions

 In-person

 Since many of our offices also process applications for other social services programs (Food Stamps, TCA, etc), it may take a while to get an in-person appointment.
-However, due to local COVID-19 restricitions, some offices are not offering appointments.
+However, due to local COVID-19 restrictions, some offices are not offering appointments.
 Call your local office to see if they are scheduling appointments.

 OHEP provides assistance to help you afford your energy bills.
 The benefit provided is based on your household income, how many people live in your household, and how much energy your household uses.
 To determine your benefit, OHEP needs information to prove: